RozeFound/RozeFound/README.md

 Hi, I'm D.D. aka RozeFound aka Blind Bandit, but you can call me Rozy.
-We are friends now, right?
-So let's watch some anime and play video games 😜

-Just a casual C++/Python programmer, nothing special (Yes, I know that these languages do not look particularly compatible) \
-I personally prefer C++ but there are currently no suitable projects :c ...
-Feel free to suggest me a project where my contributions would be welcome!

 For now I'm an active EndeavourOS user, with Gnome in one hand and too-many-(really handy)-cli-tools in the other.
 I speak Russian and English (not quite good, because you probably already noticed a lot of grammar mistakes which I didn't), and love to translate things to my native language.